vihar-s1/made-with-ai/scramble_words/README.md

     3. increase the list size and impove the randomization in letters.
 The set of letters generated are not always useful.
     4. allow option to shuffle letters (restart game)
     5. show a small alert in red if the word was wrong and in green if the word was right

+3.

+    1. Give the UI a more modern look
+    2. Improve the valid words listing to more structured an compact format

+4.

+    1. update the background color, font color for rules since they are both very similar in shade.
+    2. update the font color for alert messages as well since they are not visible in the current alert background